gv1shnu/SearchNexus/README.md

 ----
 - [ ] Update the blurry icon
 - [ ] Center the result-container div
-- [ ] Properly scrape for Youtube video description again
+- [ ] Properly scrape for YouTube video description again
 - [ ] Add more search engines
 - [ ] Change the background of success.html
 - [ ] Organize displayed search results more comprehensively